 The lawmakers called on the Obama administration to close the two jails last week, calling the conditions inside “troubling” and likening the detained families there to interned Japanese-Americans who were held in camps during World War II.
 One Congress member captured cellphone video of mothers chanting “Libertad!” and holding signs to protest their conditions during the tour of the jail.

-Conditions at the Karnes prison sparked a hunger strike in April, with 78 mothers initially joining the protest to demand an end to their incarceration and to highlight the lack of adequate food and medical care for their children, who they said were losing weight as a result.
+Conditions at Karnes sparked a hunger strike in April, with 78 mothers initially joining the protest to demand an end to their detention and to highlight the lack of adequate food and medical care for their children, who they said were losing weight as a result.
 The number of hunger-striking mothers later dropped to 45 after Immigration and Customs Enforcement (ICE) officials allegedly retaliated against some of the mothers, isolating three in a medical unit and threatening to separate many from their children.

 One of the hunger-striking mothers who said she was isolated after ICE targeted her as a “ringleader” of the protest was Polyane Oliveira.
 She was recently released from Karnes after ICE issued her an $8,000 bond.
 Oliveira and two other mothers have sued ICE and the GEO Group, arguing they were unjustly retaliated against.

 Oliveira’s husband, who requested his name be withheld, said the Refugee and Immigrant Center for Education and Legal Services (RAICES) raised the money to pay part of his wife’s bond and the family received the rest of the money in donations from friends.
 “We didn’t want to wait too much [to pay the bond], because, you know, that’s what [ICE does].
 They set up a bond and then take it away,” he told Truthout.